 Four broad mechanisms have been put forward by scientists to explain seasonality.
 The first two, which I labelled M1 and M2 in my 2016 review in Medical Hypotheses, are about transmission.
 M1 says we tend to crowd together more in cold weather, while M2 says that the virus can survive outside the body for longer in winter.
-What the Columbia University studies showed was that (1) around 70% of infections by respiratory viruses were asymptomatic , and, crucially, (2) that as many respvirs were present in the noses and throats of participants in the summer as in the winter, see below.
+What the Columbia University studies showed was that (1) around 70% of infections by respiratory viruses were asymptomatic , and, crucially, (2) that as many respvirs were present in the noses and throats of participants in the summer as in the winter.
 In fact, the most common respvir, rhinovirus, was more than twice as common in summer than winter!
-Overall, the investigators found that “across time, between 10% and 25% of the samples tested positive each week, this overall rate of positivity did not exhibit a trend or seasonality” .
+Overall, the investigators found that “across time, between 10% and 25% of the samples tested positive each week, but this overall rate of positivity did not exhibit a trend or seasonality” .

 It’s taken me a few days to realize the importance of the second result.
 If the virus is present all-the-year-round, very often in an asymptomatic form, then we can rule out M1 and M2 as the main drivers of seasonality.
 We don’t need to look for reasons why these viruses can spread more in winter than in summer – if, in general, they don’t!
 (Of course I’m not saying M1 and M2 have no effect, just that they’re not the main drivers of seasonality.)
-So now we need to focus only on mechanisms that can convert asymptomatic infections to symptomatic ones.
+So now we need to focus only on mechanisms that can convert asymptomatic infections into symptomatic ones.

 That leaves the last two possible drivers, M3 and M4.
 M3 says that our immune defenses in the respiratory tract are weaker in winter than in summer.
 This is a much better candidate.
 Two American doctors, Mudd and Grant, showed in 1919 that when someone is chilled, for example by putting a wet towel on their back, the blood supply to their tonsils and pharynx decreases and the temperatures at these sites drop within a few minutes .
 It’s not that our immune systems overall function worse in winter than summer: a study showed that vaccination in winter is, if anything, slightly more effective than vaccination in summer.
 But there seems to be a specific effect of chilling on our respiratory tract defenses.

 However there are two problems with M3 as a seasonal driver of respvir illnesses: firstly, chilling didn’t show up as a cause of colds in the many classical studies that were carried out the 1950s and 60s.
 These studies normally used a “pedigree” cold-virus strain.
 That’s to say, the investigators took “snot” from someone with a cold, and put it into the noses of volunteers who were paid to have “holidays” at their centers and participate in experiments.
-(Cold viruses had not been well-classified at the time of many of these experiments, and the scientists had little idea of exactly what virus they were using; presumably they used trial-and-error to make sure that the sample they were using was safe!)
+(Cold viruses had not been well-classified at the time of many of these experiments, and the scientists sometimes had little idea of exactly what virus they were using; presumably they used trial-and-error to make sure that the sample they were using was safe!)
 Some of the volunteers were chilled, others kept warm.
 Which treatment they underwent, however, had no significant effect on the chance of getting a cold.
 This was repeated in many labs and over many years.

 Now if M3 has such a powerful effect that it can drive the near-universal winter seasonality of so many respvirs, why didn’t it show up in these classical experiments?